webchick/webchick.tech/cltci5o6t000f08l6ag8lg9u0.md

 So, if you re-frame what you're doing in your role as **building a community of contributors**, and those you need help from outside of your immediate team as **volunteers** (it doesn't matter that they're actually employed, and at your same organization), then you'll start to make some ***very different choices*** about how you approach collaboration:

 * **Engage with your contributors *before* asking them to do something for you (and on an ongoing basis).** Rather than firing off a Slack message asking for something, see if you can set up a quick introductory call with prospective contributors where you can both put faces to names and learn more about one another.
-Apply the [<mark>alignment principles</mark>](https://webchick.tech/no-one-gives-a-bleep-about-your-devrel-community-programs-and-what-to-do-about-it-1-organizational-alignment) from last time: Find out about *their* goals, motivations, and pain points before you jump in with your own, and look for the Venn diagram between what *you* need and what problems are stressing *them* out.
+Apply the [alignment principles](https://webchick.tech/no-one-gives-a-bleep-about-your-devrel-community-programs-and-what-to-do-about-it-1-organizational-alignment) from last time: look for the Venn diagram between what *you* need and what problems are stressing *them* out.

 * **Make it as *dead-ass simple as possible* for others to help you.** Make sure your "Getting Started" documentation is *excellent*.
 Operationalize *everything*: Templates.
 Playbooks.
 Automations.
 Put a recurring onboarding session on the calendar, hold office hours on a cadence so they have a way to talk to you.
 Your contributors have their *own* problems; if you're asking them to spend time on *yours* instead, do everything you can to make it as quick and easy on them as possible.